 You can change the information you provided at registration, including your current email address, through your online personal profile.
 To update your profile:

-- Save your changes.
+- Click "Save" to submit your changes.
 The information will be updated.

 How do we protect your personal information?

 We have strict standards of security to safeguard your data.
 We have physical, technical and administrative safeguards in place to protect your data.
 The technology we use to protect your data is reviewed often.
 We improve the process as needed.

 Only authorized employees and representatives may access and use data about you.
 All are trained to safeguard your data.
 Those who use your data must follow established standards, procedures and laws.
 Also, Thrivent Financial uses encryption technology when sending or requesting personal information via the Internet.

 What do we do with the information we gather?

 We use the information we gather about our site visitors in one or more of the following ways: